Role of symmetry energy at subnuclear densities in protoneutron star crusts: Nuclear EOS models

-where \( V_{\mathrm{cell}} \) is the volume of the WS cell, and $n_i(r)$ denotes the local number density of species $i$ at position $\boldsymbol{r}$ inside the cell.
+where \( V_{\mathrm{cell}} \) is the volume of the WS cell.
+Thus, although the presence of the heavy nucleus is not explicitly visible in Eq.~\eqref{nBnonuni}, the integration over the WS cell properly accounts for all nucleons in the system.
 The average proton fraction within the cell is defined by To account for the finite volume occupied by alpha particles, we introduce an excluded volume correction, such that the available volume fraction for nucleons and alpha particles is given by \((1 - u)\), where \(u = n_\alpha (r) v_\alpha\), with \(v_\alpha=24~\mathrm{fm}^3\) denoting the volume of a single alpha particle.
 The total free energy in the WS cell at temperature $T$ is then expressed as

 where the bulk part is written as

 Here, \(\tilde{n}_{\mathrm{p}}(r)\), \(\tilde{n}_{\mathrm{n}}(r)\), and \(\tilde{n}_\alpha(r)\) are the local number densities of protons, neutrons, and alpha particles normalized by the available volume \((1 - u)\), and \(f_{\mathrm{N}}\) and \(f_{\alpha}\) are the free energy densities of uniform nucleonic and alpha matter, respectively.